canjs/canjs/guides/recipes/create-a-live-timestamp.md

 __and__ then update to "some seconds ago" and so forth.

-To accomplish this, create a `prettyDate` [mustache helper](../docs/can.mustache.helper.html) that converts dates into a human readable format.
+To accomplish this, create a `prettyDate` [stache helper](../docs/can.stache.helper.html) that converts dates into a human readable format.
 A helper function is called from within the template where its result will be displayed.
 The following calls `prettyDate` with an observable value of `createdAt`.